Optimal Local Simulations of a Quantum Singlet

 The grasshopper success probabilities quantify the correlations of the corresponding LHVs.
-The probabilities $P(\theta)$ for the one- and two-lawn setups are shown in Fig.~\ref{fig:probabilities} and are compared with the corresponding quantum singlet probability $Q(\theta)=\cos^2(\theta/2)$.
-For jumps below $\pi/2$, the largest difference between the quantum singlet and the optimal LHV for independent lawns occurs at $\pi/4$, the angle separating axes in a CHSH nonlocality test~\cite{CHSH69}, taking the value $\cos^2 (\pi/8) - 3/4 \approx 0.10355$.
+The probabilities $P(\theta)$ for the one- and two-lawn setups are shown in Fig.~\ref{fig:probabilities} and are compared with the quantum singlet probability $Q(\theta)=\cos^2(\theta/2)$.
+Quantum anti-correlations are stronger than those given by optimal lawns for $\theta\lesssim 0.41\pi$ (approximately the range of the cogwheel regime, though the precise ranges for the one- and two-lawn setups differ slightly).
+For jumps below $\pi/2$, the largest difference between the quantum singlet and the optimal LHV for independent lawns occurs at $\pi/4$, the angle separating axes in a CHSH non-locality test~\cite{CHSH69}, taking the value $\cos^2 (\pi/8) - 3/4 \approx 0.10355$.
 For complementary lawns the largest gap is $\cos^2 ( \pi /10) - 4/5 \approx 0.10451$ at $\pi/5$.
 The numerically obtained values for these gaps agree with theory within 0.2\%, confirming numerically that the complementary lawn gap is larger at $\pi/5$ than at $\pi / 4$.
 To understand these results, note that the gap between the Bell hemispherical model and quantum correlations is maximized at $\theta= \pi/n$, where $n = \pi/ {\arcsin (2/ \pi )} \approx 4.5523$.
 However, for $4<n<5$ the optimal LHV one- and two-lawn models are given by cogwheel rather than hemispherical lawns, and this ``cogwheel advantage" means the gap is not maximized in this region.
 For independent lawns the optimal lawns are hemispherical and complementary at $\pi/4$ but not $\pi/5$~\cite{kent2014bloch}, while for complementary lawns the optimal lawn is hemispherical at $\pi/5$~\cite{chistikov2020globehopping}.
 These two cases give the optimal gaps among angles where the optimal lawn is hemispherical.

 Optimally efficient discrimination between singlets and LHVs in the class of tests considered here can thus be achieved by measurements of spin about random axes separated by $\pi/4$.
 Because CHSH tests using axes defined in any great circle have the same efficiency, this yields an important corollary: {\it any} CHSH test achieves the optimal efficiency attainable by the much larger class of random axis measurement tests considered here.